NUOJIN/NUOJIN.github.io/_pages/about.md

 News
 ======

+- **2026 February**: Our work *Fast algorithms for monotone lower subsets of Kronecker least squares problems* is accepted by Journal of Scientific Computing.

 - **2025 September**: Our work *Stochastic Subspace Descent Accelerated via Bi-fidelity Line Search* is accepted by TMLR.

 - **2025 September**: Our work *Langevin bi-fidelity importance sampling for failure probability estimation* is accepted by Journal of Mechanical Design.